GWLab-UML/Protocols/Molecular_labwork/DNA Extraction Protocol.md

 ### [](https://github.com/ThijsSt/SCTLD-metagenomes/blob/main/DNA_Extraction.md#binding)Binding

-13. Transfer ~450uL supernatant into 2 new centrifuge tubes each, make sure not to disturb the pellet.
-Add an equal volume of X1 buffer to each tube (about 450 µL, adjust as needed).
+13. Transfer ~550uL supernatant into 2 new centrifuge tubes each, make sure not to disturb the pellet.
+Add an equal volume of X1 buffer to each tube (about 550 µL, adjust according to volume).

 14. Insert a HiBind column into a 2 mL collection tube.
 Transfer 700 µL of the sample into the column.
 Centrifuge at 10000 g/rpm for 1 minute at room temperature.
 Discard the filtrate and reuse the collection tube.